qf-jonathan/competitive-programming/readme.md

 # competitive programming
-Solutions for competititve programming questions.
+Collection of solutions for competitive programming questions.

+# Why?
+This repository is just for educational purpose and for any future reference by anyone.

+# Contribution
+Please read the Contribution Guidelines before you contribute.